When We Lost Our Heads

-When We Lost Our Heads is a 2022 Canadian novel author by Heather O'Neill published by HarperCollins.
+When We Lost Our Heads is a 2022 Canadian novel by author Heather O'Neill and published by HarperCollins.

 Set in the fictional Golden Mile neighbourhood of Montreal in the 1800s, the novel follows two best friends, Marie Antoine and Sadie Arnett, who develop a deep and obsessive friendship early in childhood.

 Many of the characters names are taken from real French historical figures.
-Marie Antoine is an illusion to French queen Marie Antoinette while Sadie Arnett is an allusion to Marquis de Sade and her work Justine & Juliette is a reference to two of de Sade's most well known works: Justine and Juliette.
+Marie Antoine is an allusion to French queen Marie Antoinette while Sadie Arnett is an allusion to Marquis de Sade and her work Justine & Juliette is a reference to two of de Sade's most well known works: Justine and Juliette.

-Summary
+Plot

 Marie Antoine is raised as the spoiled sole heiress of a sugar empire in Montreal's Golden Mile.
 She eventually befriends Sadie Arnett, the only daughter of poor social climbers with political ambitions.
 Marie is jealous of Sadie's genius and talent for writing while Sadie is jealous of the way Marie is constantly coddled and loved.
-Nevertheless the two girls view each other as each other's only true friend.
+Nevertheless, the two girls view each other as each other's only true friend.
 One day Sadie suggests they play "duel" using Marie's father's pistols.
 Unbeknown to them the pistols are loaded.
 They are prevented from killing each other by Agatha, a maid who tried to intervene.

-Marie places the blame for the murder on Sadie and Sadie is sent to an all girl's school in England.
+Marie places the blame for the murder on Sadie and Sadie is sent to an all girls' school in England.
 Marie travels across America with her father constantly feeling ennui and missing Sadie.
-Meanwhile, at the all girl's school, Sadie accidentally finds a book of pornography and begins to write erotic texts to entertain herself and the girls at school.
+Meanwhile, at the all girls' school, Sadie accidentally finds a book of pornography and begins to write erotic texts to entertain herself and the girls at school.

 When she is 21 Marie is courted by Phillip, Sadie's older brother.
 Having no interest in any particular man she agrees to allow Phillip to court her as long as he returns Sadie to her.
 Sadie is brought back to Montreal where she and Marie continue to be fascinated with one another.
-However after a disastrous dinner in which Sadie brings up the murder the Arnett's try to have Sadie instituionalized.
+However, after a disastrous dinner in which Sadie brings up the murder the Arnett's try to have Sadie institutionalized.
 A kind maid allows her to escape sending her to the Squalid Mile, a working class part of Montreal.

 In Squalid Mile Sadie is taken in by George, a cross dressing midwife who works in a brothel.
 George introduces Sadie to the world of sex and helps to edit her work.